koen-vg/enabling-agency/README.md

 ## Load data

-We use an artificial electricity demand dataset through an regression on ENTSO-E load data and temperature influence on it (per country) following PyPSA-Eur.
+We use an artificial electricity demand dataset (v.0.1.0) through an regression on ENTSO-E load data and temperature influence on it (per country) [DOI: 10.5281/zenodo.7070438](https://doi.org/10.5281/zenodo.7070438) developed by Martha Frysztacki, Lieke van der Most, and Fabian Neumann.
+When the `retrieve_artificial_load_data` setting is activated in PyPSA-Eur (as in our configuration file), it is used automatically.